• Sunday 8th October – Old Time and Bluegrass Music Jam Sessions (free)

-• Sunday 12th November – Banjo Workshop (bookings essential)
+• Sunday 9th March – Banjo Workshop (bookings essential)

-see below for the details:
+see below for details on each event:

 Note there will also be a seating allocation system for those wanting specific seats allocated prior to concerts.
 Allocated seats should be requested well prior to the concert.
 Click on following picture for further information on this option.
 Allocated seating available only for concerts – not for society nights.